 Our dry, shallow soil mix provides color from early May into October and attracts many kinds of wildlife.
 It consists nearly entirely of perennials with a few annuals or biennials that will provide some color while the perennials get established.
 This mix should be sown in late fall or winter--early February at the latest.
-Seed sown after February won't get the cold moist treatment (stratification) that it needs in order to germinate.
+Seed sown after February may not get the cold moist treatment (stratification) that it needs in order to germinate.

 Contents of the mix vary due to availability.
 Native grasses are sold separately.

-One bulk pound of mix is about 80% pure live seed (PLS).
 We include an extra ounce of seed for each bulk pound.